Attar: Spirituality and religion

-For hundreds of years, ittars were considered in some societies, mainly in Islamic cultural folk to be something that attracted angels and warded off evil spirits.
+For hundreds of years, attars were considered in some societies, mainly in Islamic cultural folk to be something that attracted angels and warded off evil spirits.
 Sufi saints and spiritual aspirants would adorn themselves with these scents to assist them in their journey towards enlightenment.

 The different sects of Hinduism worship deities through household and temple offerings and Sufis in Islamic shrines and sacred khanqah's.
-Ittars are commonly used within the incense and food used as offerings.
+Attars are commonly used within the incense and food used as offerings.